Shwartzman shocks the field as he becomes 1st Indy 500 rookie since 1983 to win the pole - WTOP News

 He was the fourth of six drivers to make their qualifying attempt and took the pole from Takuma Sato of Rahal Letterman Lanigan.
 But he still had to wait for Pato O’Ward of McLaren and Felix Rosenqvist of Meyer Shank Racing to make their runs, and he nervously watched from pit lane.

 O’Ward went first and landed in the third spot and Rosenqvist dropped to fifth, sandwiched in the second row between Chip Ganassi Racing teammates Scott Dixon and Alex Palou.
-It was a strange finishing order as the Ganassi cars were expected to battle each other for the top starting spot in “The Great American Race” that will be run next Sunday.
+It was a strange finishing order as the Ganassi cars were expected to battle each other for the top starting spot in next Sunday’s race.

 “Rookie on pole with Shwartzman — how wild does that get?
 New team.
 I didn’t see that coming at all,” said 2008 winner Dixon.